dennis-m-e/data-engineering-iu-task-2/README.md

 #### `pydantic`

 `pydantic` is used for both the configuration handling as well as for modelling the simulated sensor data.
 It's a great choice when it comes to validating serialized or "type-less" data and provides great features for reading data from e.g. `*.yaml` files into pre-defined types.

+#### Type annotations

+The Python-native `typing` module is heavily used throughout the codebase in order to improve readability and utilize editor-support when it comes to type handling.
+Having that available, mistakes and errors with regards to data handling can be avoided already during the development phase.

 ### Configuration